 In conjunction with the MAC Acquisition and funding of our start-up costs, we issued warrants.
-The stockholders of MAC Financial Ltd. have wound up its affairs pursuant to a members voluntary liquidation under Bermuda law.
-The shares of our common stock and the warrant previously held by MAC Financial Ltd. have been divided and distributed to its former stockholders.
+The stockholders of MAC Financial Ltd. have resolved to wind up its affairs pursuant to a members voluntary liquidation under Bermuda law, and have appointed a liquidator for that purpose.
+Once the liquidation is completed, the shares of our common stock and the warrant previously held by MAC Financial Ltd. will be divided and distributed to its former stockholders.
 We account for these warrants to purchase common shares of the Company in accordance with ASC 470-20, Debt with Conversion and Other Options and ASC 815-40, Derivatives and Hedging - Contracts in Entity's Own Equity.
 These warrants may be settled by us using the physical settlement method or through cash-less-exercises in which shares subject to the warrants are reduced in lieu of cash payment of the exercise price.
-The exercise price and the number of warrants are subject to anti-dilution provisions whereby the existing exercise price is adjusted downward and the number of warrants are classified as a liability.
+The exercise price and the number of warrants are subject to anti-dilution provisions whereby the existing exercise price is adjusted downward and the number of warrants increased for events that may not be dilutive and the adjustment may be in excess of any dilution suffered.
+As a result, the warrants are classified as a liability.
 We are required to revalue the warrants at the end of each reporting period and any change in fair value is reported in the statements of operations in the period in which the change occurred.
 We revalue the warrant liability quarterly using a Black-Scholes option-pricing model in combination with a binomial model and Monte-Carlo simulation model used to value the pricing protection features within the warrant.
 Variables in the model include the risk-free rate of return, dividend yield, expected life and expected volatility of the Company's stock price.